sjpt/webGLDebug/README.md

 Gldebug imposes a very significant overhead so should be used sparingly, but can be very helpful for debugging without the need to make lots of code changes.
 Calls to Gldebug can be made from code, or from Dev Tools.
-One useful pattern is to allow a clause in __location.search__ to start Gldebug.
+One useful pattern is to add code that allows a clause in __location.search__ to start Gldebug.

 The wrapper can check for gl errors before (should be unnecessary) and after every gl call.
 The wrapper logs some statistics, and takes optional actions, depending on 'action' and any error found.